 If you eat any animal products, you probably don’t need to worry about it, but if you’re going animal-free, you have to be careful to ensure you get enough.

 Sources include supplement tablets, tempeh, laver, yeast and certain kinds of algae.

 A less good source, but quite interesting… because of the bacteria at the ends of our intestines, animal poo is actually really rich in B12 too, which is why dogs sometimes eat poo…

 The easiest way to have a healthy and sustainable diet is to eat a range of plant-based foods, and a very minimal number of animal products, avoiding beef and other red meats.

-But the best way to have a healthy and sustainable diet is to go animal-free, and take those few, small extra steps to ensure you’re getting enough iron, B12 and D.
+But the best way to have a healthy and sustainable diet is to go animal-free, and take those few, small extra steps to ensure you’re getting enough iron (especially if you’re female), B12 and D.